 Bread Week is the annual, international celebration of supporting your local, independent Real Bread bakery and baking your own.

-(We’ve moved it to February to space it more evenly from Sourdough September and away from celebrations of sorts of other baked goods.)
+Last year this was moved to February to space it more evenly from Sourdough September and away from celebrations of sorts of other baked goods.

 In the meantime..